Get Started with Chatter

 - Open the Chatter tab and click Groups on the left, or click the Groups tab.
 This action takes you to the Groups list view.

 - Name your group (1) and describe what the group is all about (2).
 The group access is set to public by default (3), so you don’t have to make any changes here.

 That’s it!
 You’ve created your first group.

 Next, finish setting up the group.
-Upload a picture, add group members, and invite people to join the group.
+Upload a picture, and add group members.

-- Hover over the group picture, click Add Photo, then click Choose File and select an image file on your local machine to upload it.
-Depending on the type of group, try to find an interesting or fun image that describes the group or helps people identify with the group.
+- Hover over the group picture, click Add Photo, then click Choose File.
+Select an image file from your local machine.
+Depending on the type of group, try to find an interesting or fun image that represents the group or helps people identify with the group.

 - Click Add Members (1) to seed the group with a few initial members.
 Ideally, you want to add subject matter experts and influential people in your company.
 These experts can start collaborating in the group before you send out invitations to others.
 Also consider promoting one or more members to be group managers.
 As group managers, they can add more people, update the description, and help you manage the group.